The Neverhood: Development

 Doug TenNapel came up with the idea of a plasticine world in 1988, creating approximately 17 structures.
 Due to his dissatisfaction with the way David Perry ran Shiny Entertainment, TenNapel left the company in 1995.
 Two weeks later he announced at E3 that he started his own company, The Neverhood, Inc., which consisted of a number of people who worked on the Earthworm Jim game and its sequel.
 Steven Spielberg's DreamWorks Interactive, which had recently started, needed fresh and unusual projects and TenNapel approached Spielberg with the idea of a claymation game, with Spielberg accepting it for publication.
 The Neverhood, Inc. made a deal with DreamWorks Interactive and Microsoft, and the game went for development.
 According to the developers, creating the game's characters and scenery used up over three tons of clay.
 The Neverhood was shown at E3 1996 under the title The Neverhood: A Curious Wad of Klay Finds His Soul.

 After a year of work, The Neverhood was finally released to the public in 1996.
-The game elements were shot entirely on beta versions of the Minolta RD-175, making The Neverhood the first stop motion production to use consumer digital cameras for professional use.
+The game elements were shot entirely on beta versions of the Minolta RD-175, making The Neverhood the first stop-motion production to use consumer digital cameras for professional use.

 Soundtrack

-The game's soundtrack was composed and performed by Daniel Amos frontman Terry Scott Taylor and went on to win GMR Magazine's "Best Game Music of the Year" award.
+The game's soundtrack was composed and performed by Daniel Amos frontman Terry Scott Taylor and went on to win GMR magazine's "Best Game Music of the Year" award.
 Tom Clancy's video game composer Bill Brown called The Neverhood Soundtrack, "The Best of any of them (video game soundtracks)."

 Ports and legacy

 A PlayStation port of the game titled Klaymen Klaymen: The Mystery of the Neverhood was made and released to Japanese audiences only.
-The game had some minor changes to the PC version such as longer loading times between room to room and the removal of The Hall of Records area.
-The Japanese release of Skullmonkeys, in turn, received the appropriate name Klaymen Klaymen 2.
+The game had some minor changes to the PC version such as longer loading times between rooms and the removal of The Hall of Records area.
+The Japanese release of Skullmonkeys, in turn, was titled Klaymen Klaymen 2.

 In June 2011, it was announced via Facebook and Twitter that some of the original developers of The Neverhood were negotiating for exclusive rights to release the game on modern platforms such as iPhone, iPod Touch, iPad, Android phones, Android tablets and Windows Phones.

 As official support had ceased, e.g. updates for modern OS and hardware, a fan group created new compatibility fixes in the "Neverhood restoration project" in 2013.

 On July 21, 2014, ScummVM version 1.7.0 was released by the ScummVM project which added support for The Neverhood, allowing it to run on many supported platforms including Linux, OS X, Windows and Android OS.